***THIS COURSE ENDS IN JULY 2021 AND WE ARE NO LONGER ACCEPTING APPLICATIONS FOR THIS PARTICULAR PROGRAMME.***

 In preparation for the next text block, there is then a comedy workshop based on Restoration plays and incorporating the Commedia dell´Arte.

-Scene Study 10: Restoration.
-You will work on texts from the late 17th century.
+Scene Study 10: Comedy of Manners.
+You will work on texts from the late 17th century or on Oscar Wilde and Noel Coward.
 Style, wit and language set within the context of gossip and intrigue.

 The Finale - Term 6 (Summer Term)

 Graduate Showcase: The graduates´ showcase takes place in a West End theatre early in term 6.
 Agents, casting directors and other industry professionals are invited to attend.
 The training then culminates in two projects to which members of the profession are invited.
-Firstly, short Ensemble 'Open Space' plays and secondly, fully staged graduation productions.
-Both projects are presented in appropriate Central London venues.
-Find Out More
+Firstly, a new writing/living playwrights block and secondly, fully staged graduation productions.
+Both projects are presented in Central London venues.

 *NB: Course details and structure are subject to change if necessary.

-• Impulse • Emotional dynamics • Character • Improvisation • Drama based training • Classical text • Class scenes work • Stagecraft • Storytelling • Sightreading • Approach to text • Text into performance •
+- Approaches to Acting • Character • Improvisation • Classical text • Class scenes work • Modern text work• Stagecraft• Storytelling • Sight-reading • Approach to text • Text into performance • Devising

-• Movement • Dance • Combat • Laban • Period movement • Physical theatre • Yoga • Mask • Mime • Clowning
+- Movement • Dance • Combat • Laban • Period movement • Physical theatre • Lucid Body • Mask • Mime • Clowning

-• Auditions • Special education needs • Theatre history • Work Week
+- Auditions • Special education needs • Theatre history • Industry Collaboration